docker/docs/develop/develop-images/dockerfile_best-practices.md

 ### Sort multi-line arguments

-Whenever possible, ease later changes by sorting multi-line arguments alphanumerically.
+Whenever possible, sort multi-line arguments alphanumerically to make maintenance easier.
 This helps to avoid duplication of packages and make the list much easier to update.
 This also makes PRs a lot easier to read and review.
 Adding a space before a backslash (`\`) helps as well.